codegangsta/Astroneer/docs/dialogue/scene_06_player_background.md

-# Scene 6 - Player's Background
+## Scene 6 - Player's Background

 [SceneAriaBackgroundInquiry]

 [AriaBackgroundInquiry]
-Aria: "So, Cap, what brings you to this neck of the galaxy?
-Fame?
-Fortune?
-Or just chasing the horizon?"
+Aria: "So, Cap, what's your story?
+Here for the thrill, the cash, or something more?"

-## Player Response Options
+Player Response Options
 [PlayerBackgroundResponseAmbition]
-"I'm here for the adventure, and the credits aren't bad either."
+"I'm all about the adventure.
+And hey, the money's a nice bonus."

 [PlayerBackgroundResponseKinship]
-"Just like you, looking to make my mark out here."
+"Got big dreams, like you.
+I want to leave my mark out here."

 [PlayerBackgroundResponseHorizon]
-"The horizon's a good start.
-What's beyond that is what I'm after."
+"I'm chasing what's beyond the horizon.
+Always looking further."

-## Aria's Response
+Aria's Response
 [AriaBackgroundResponseToAmbition]
-Aria: "Adventure with a side of credits, huh?
-That's a combo I can respect.
-Just remember that out here, the adventure often spends the credits for you."
+Aria: "Thrills and bills, a classic mix.
+Just watch your back; adventure can be costly out here."

 [AriaBackgroundResponseToKinship]
-Aria: "Ah, a fellow dreamer and doer!
-There's plenty of marks to be made, and with the right ship, you'll carve your name among the stars."
+Aria: "Another star chaser, huh?
+Good.
+The galaxy's vast, and there's plenty of room for names like ours."

 [AriaBackgroundResponseToHorizon]
-Aria: "Always one to aim for the stars and beyond, I see.
-Well, Cap, in this vast canvas of darkness, you're bound to find some light.
-Let's find it together, eh?"
+Aria: "The eternal explorer, huh?
+Good choice.
+There's more out there than we can imagine.
+Let's uncover it together."